Picture strip as well as all photographs separately with additional information on the different subjects. Photo series: Waves of energy.

 The fifth picture is again an underwater close-up, this time showing a tube worm, known as feather dusters (family Sabellidae).
 Sabellids live in long tubes constructed of mud or sand cemented by mucus and their common name refers to the multicoloured crown of finely divided tentacles.
-Feather dusters spread their tentacles to feed and breath but quickly retract them at the first sign of danger.
-They start life in a free-living, microscopic larval stage that disperses from the parental site and metamorphoses into its adult form when settling on the reef.
+Feather dusters spread their tentacles to feed and breathe but quickly retract them at the first sign of danger.
+They start off in a free-living, microscopic larval stage that disperses from the parental site and metamorphoses into their adult form when settling on the reef.

 to allow the improbable

 The sixth picture shows an underwater close-up of the polyps of a soft coral (family Dendronephthya).
-Soft corals, same as hard corals, are colonial organisms, meaning they are formed of colonies of polyps which are all genetically identical.
+Soft corals, same as hard corals, are colonial organisms, meaning they are formed of colonies of polyps that are all genetically identical.
 Soft coral can be identified by eight arms with feathery tentacles used to catch floating plankton while hard corals have six arms or a multiple of six.
-Both provide shelter for the algae zooanthellae (see 1) which not just provides energy in return but is also producing brilliant colours.
-Multiple environmental factors such as water temperature can throw off the balance, eventually forcing the coral to expel the algae – and turning white (coral bleaching).
+Both provide shelter for the algae zooxanthellae (see 1) which not only provides energy in return but is also producing brilliant colours.
+Multiple environmental factors such as water temperature can throw off the balance, eventually forcing the coral to expel the algae – and turn white (coral bleaching).

 in our universe.

 The seventh picture is yet another underwater close-up, this one focuses on the form and texture of a sponge (genus Callyspongia).
-Sponges are multicellular organisms with bodies full of pores and channels allowing water to circulate through them.
-These filter feeders are often called a primitive life form, even though they are very successful.
+Sponges are multicellular organisms with bodies full of pores and channels that allow water to circulate through them.
+These filter feeders are often called primitive life forms, even though they are very successful.
 After all, they have been around for 580 million years.
-On top of that, can their unspecialised cells transform into other types of cell – whatever is needed for the sponge at that point.
+On top of that, their unspecialised cells can transform into other types of cells – whatever is needed for the sponge at that point.